AlgoMystique/Constellation-effect/README.md

 -**Constellation Effect:** As particles get close to one another, lines are drawn between them, creating a web-like structure.
 -**Dynamic Colors:** Colors are assigned using HSL values and change over time for a more fluid and visually interesting experience.

+## Resources

+This project was inspired by concepts learned in the "Creative Coding in JS - Masterclass" by Frank Dvorak on Udemy.

+Find his Udemy Course here: [Udemy Course](https://www.udemy.com/user/frantisek-dvorak)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.